Bontang: Administrative divisions

-Bontang is bordered by East Kutai Regency to the North, Kutai Kartanegara Regency to the South and West, by the Makassar Strait to the East.
-Bontang is divided into three districts (kecamatan), listed below with their areas and their populations at the 2010 census and the 2020 census, together with the official estimates as of mid-2024.
+Bontang is bordered by Teluk Pandan District of East Kutai Regency to the north and west, by Marang Kayu District of Kutai Kartanegara Regency to the south, and by the Makassar Strait to the East.
+Bontang is divided into three districts (kecamatan), listed below with their areas and their populations at the 2010 census and the 2020 census, together with the official estimates as of mid 2025.
 The table also includes the numbers of administrative villages in each district (all classed as urban kelurahan), and its postcodes.